jusbuckingham/hivfellowship-v3/README.md

 ## 📐 Design Documentation

-All design specifications, wireframes, and style guides are maintained in the `design-docs/` directory.
-Feel free to review or update the design assets there to keep the site’s look consistent.
+Refer to the `design-docs/` directory for the latest design specs, wireframes, and style guides to ensure consistent visuals.

 ## 🔧 Getting Started

+Clone the repo and follow these steps:

 1. **Install dependencies**
    ```bash